-The Company had no income tax expense in the three months ended March 31, 2007 and 2006.
+The Company had no income tax expense in the three and nine months ended September 30, 2007 and 2006.
 As of December 31, 2006, the Company had net operating loss (NOL) carryforwards for federal income tax purposes of approximately \$160.0 million, which expire in the years 2018 through 2026 and federal research and development tax credits (R&D credits) of approximately \$1.7 million, which expire at various dates beginning in 2018 through 2026, if not utilized.
-As of December 31, 2006, the Company had net operating loss carryforwards for state income tax purpose of approximately \$82.7 million, which expire in the years 2008 through 2016 and state research and development tax credits of approximately \$1.7 million, which do not expire.
+As of December 31, 2006, the Company had NOL carryforwards for state income tax purposes of approximately \$82.7 million, which expire in the years 2008 through 2016, and state research and development tax credits of approximately \$1.7 million, which do not expire.

-Because realization of such tax benefits is uncertain, the Company provided a 100% valuation allowance as of December 31, 2006 and March 31, 2007.
+Because realization of such tax benefits is uncertain, the Company provided a 100% valuation allowance as of December 31, 2006 and September 30, 2007.
 Utilization of the NOL and R&D credits carryforwards may be subject to a substantial annual limitation due to ownership change limitations that have occurred previously or that could occur in the future provided by Sections 382 and 383 of the Internal Revenue Code of 1986, as well as similar state and foreign provisions.
 These ownership changes may limit the amount of NOL and R&D credits carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain shareholders or public groups in the stock of a corporation by more than 50 percentage points over a three-year period.
 Since its formation, the Company has raised capital through the issuance of capital stock on several occasions which, combined with the purchasing shareholders' subsequent disposition of those shares, may have resulted in a change of control, as defined by Section 382, or could result in a change of control in the future upon subsequent disposition.
-In addition, the Company issued \$60.0 million of convertible notes in 2003 and subsequently converted approximately \$22.7 million of these notes into the company's stock in 2005 and 2006.
+In addition, the Company issued \$60.0 million of convertible notes in 2003 and subsequently converted approximately \$26.9 million of these notes as of September 30, 2007 into the Company's stock in 2005, 2006 and 2007.
 These transactions may also have resulted in a change of control or could result in a change of control in the future upon conversion of the notes to shares and subsequent disposition of the shares.